Evaluating LLM Agents on Automated Software Analysis Tasks

 \subsubsection{Analysis Tools}

-Table~\ref{tab:tools} summarizes the \benchNumTools{} analysis tools included in \benchmark and the types of analyses enabled through these tools.
-We select tools based on three criteria: (i)~they are open-source and freely available, (ii)~they represent distinct analysis techniques (fuzzing, symbolic execution, static analysis, structural analysis, and profiling), and (iii)~they require non-trivial setup beyond a simple package install, which is the core challenge our benchmark targets.
-However, we acknowledge that we do not cover all important tools (e.g., Valgrind, AddressSanitizer, SpotBugs).
+Table~\ref{tab:tools} summarizes the \benchNumTools{} analysis tools included in \benchmark and the types of outputs they are expected to produce.
+We select analysis tools based on three criteria: (i)~they are open-source and freely available, (ii)~they represent distinct analysis techniques (fuzzing, symbolic execution, static analysis, structural analysis, and profiling), and (iii)~they require non-trivial setup beyond a simple package install, which is the core challenge our benchmark targets.
+This selection is not exhaustive; important tools such as Valgrind, AddressSanitizer, and SpotBugs are outside the current benchmark.